cal-id/StatusJsonDatasource/README.md

 ### Ganglia Graphs

 Many of the ganglia graphs are already in our Grafana instance.
 Mainly for testing purposes / proof of concept, a ganglia datasource is provided.
-It takes the json version of the graphs for the standard time periods (1hr, 2hr, 4hr, 1d ...
-10y) and combines it into one grafana compatible json time series.
+It takes the JSON version of the graphs for the standard time periods (1hr, 2hr, 4hr, 1d ...
+10y) and combines it into one Grafana compatible JSON time series.

 However, when tested on 09/08/2017, ganglia no longer returns these datapoints in its JSON.
 This means that the [updateGanglia.py script](../blob/master/updateGanglia.py) no longer works.

-If this were to be taken further, the corrent way to do this would be to pipe the data into InfluxDB.
-That way, the query would work and only the points for the current grafana view would be sent to the browser.
-Instead, all the points are sent on each load and grafana refuses to draw the points which aren't in the view (ie those from 10 years ago).
+If this were to be taken further, the correct way to do this would be to pipe the data into InfluxDB.
+That way, the query would work and only the points for the current Grafana view would be sent to the browser.
+Instead, all the points are sent on each load and Grafana refuses to draw the points which aren't in the view (i.e. those from 10 years ago).

-### Capacity + pledgesOverTime
+### Capacity + Pledges
 #### Before
 ![Old screenshot](Screenshots/old/capacity+pledges.PNG)
 - Current REBUS pledged and installed capacities shown